Exo-TiC/ExoTiC-LD/docs/source/views/api/api.rst

 The primary class in ExoTiC-LD is StellarLimbDarkening.
 On instantiation, this class handles the stellar models.
 Next, there are methods for computing the limb-darkening coefficients utilising the aforementioned stellar models.
-A list of all the methods are given below.
+The coefficients returned by each method can be found by clicking into the list of methods.
+Additionally, the functional forms and coefficients for each limb-darkening law can be found in the :doc:`ld_laws <./ld_laws>` subpackage below.

 .. toctree::
     :maxdepth: 2